A Federal Policy Agenda for Children

 Food Security

 No parent should wonder whether their child will go to bed hungry.
-Federal nutrition programs — school meals, SNAP, summer nutrition — are among the most effective tools we have.
-Same Sky advances and protects these investments while pushing for changes that reach families still left out.
+Nine in ten Tennessee parents and nine in ten Georgia parents support free school meals for all children.
+Same Sky advances and protects federal nutrition investments that reach families still left out.

 Healthcare Access

-Every child deserves access to quality healthcare.
-This is one of the most consistent findings across years of polling — a value held deeply across every line that divides us.
+Every child deserves access to quality healthcare — a value held deeply across every geography and political leaning we have measured.
 Same Sky advances federal policies ensuring every child, regardless of zip code or family income, can see a doctor when they need one.

 Mental Health